aviaryan/awesome-no-login-web-apps/README.md

 * [Bitly](https://bitly.com/) - A powerful url shortener with REST API
 * [Superbetize](http://superbetize.com/) - Categorize your grocery list
 * [ASCII.li](https://ascii.li) - Generate text ascii art, ascii emoticons and lots more online
+* [isup.me](http://isup.me/) - Check if website is not loading just for you or everyone else

 -----